Skip to main content

 The word itself comes from Latin, meaning 'to kidnap.'

 Plagiarism is presenting another person's ideas as if they were your own.
 Using someone else's ideas without crediting that person is unethical.
-Understanding what you can and cannot do when using someone else's words or ideas and giving them proper credit is important in university-level writing.
+Understanding what you can and cannot do when using someone else's words or ideas and giving them proper credit is essential in university-level writing.

 Plagiarism is...